 the CEO is to give a copy of the notice to the other person.

-(4) An interim negative notice has effect until the CEO decides the application and issues a negative notice or an assessment notice to the applicant, or the application is withdrawn.
+(4) An interim negative notice has effect until the CEO decides the application and issues a negative notice or an assessment notice to the applicant.

 (5) If the information specified in a notice under subsection (1) about an applicant’s criminal record includes a Class 1 offence (other than a Class 1 offence committed by the applicant when a child) of which the applicant has been convicted, the applicant may make a submission to the CEO under this section only if the applicant reasonably believes that the applicant’s criminal record does not include that conviction.